Prairie Research Kitchen

 Previous Research Projects:

-• Bump - The Manitoba-based company worked with the PRK to create a 70-30 ground beef/plant-based protein blend.
-The product is geared for "flexitarians" - those who want to incorporate more plant-based protein, without fully elminating meat from their diet.
+• Bump gets a boost - The Manitoba-based company worked with the PRK to create a 70-30 ground beef/plant-based protein blend.
+The product is geared for "flexitarians" - those who want to incorporate more plant-based protein, without fully eliminating meat from their diet.
 Full story

-• Prairie Fava is a Manitoba-based company that has developed new applications for fava beans.
-Fava flour can be added to food products to increase fibre, protein and overall nutrition content.
-The company first worked with the PRK to develop a fava flour crouton.
+• Prairie Fava - a Manitoba-based company, started with a seed and a big idea.
+With the PRK they developed new applications for fava beans; the company first worked with the PRK to develop a fava flour crouton.
 Full story

-• Spent Grain Miso - In partnership with two brewers, Torque Brewing and Farmery, the Red River College Culinary Research Program explored the possibility of spent grains to create Miso, a traditional fermented bean or grain paste.
+• Spent Grain Miso - In partnership with two brewers, Torque Brewing and Farmery, the Red River College Culinary Research Program explored the possibility of spent grains to create Miso, a traditional fermented bean or grain paste finding new life in an ancient Japanese seasoning.
 Full story

-• The Prairie Plant Protein Project - The Prairie Research Kitchen collaborated with the University of Manitoba’s Department of Food and Human Nutritional Sciences, as well as the Food Development Centre — in partnership with funding from the Manitoba Pulse & Soybean Growers and Canadian Agricultural Partnerships — to build new, innovative ingredients and products using prairie plant protein sources like dry beans, soybeans and hemp in the project: Development of value-added food platform technologies using plant-based protein sources including bean, soy and hemp.
-The research led to novel applications of hemp, pulses, and soybeans and concluded with the development of a cookbook entitled: Pulse of the Prairies: A Culinary Celebration of Manitoba’s Plant Proteins.
+• The Prairie Plant Protein Project – PRK partnered with the University of Manitoba, Food Development Centre, and industry funders to develop innovative ingredients and products from prairie proteins like dry beans, soybeans, and hemp.
+The research led to a cookbook: Pulse of the Prairies: A Culinary Celebration of Manitoba’s Plant Proteins.
 Learn more

 TECHNOLOGY SECTORS